vlfeat/matconvnet/doc/site/docs/install.md

 | R2015a    | 6.5               |
 | R2015b    | 7.0               |

-You can also use the `gpuDevice` MATLAB command to find out the correct version of the CUDA toolkit.
-It is also possible (and sometimes necessary) to use a more recent version of CUDA of the one officially supported; this is [explained later](#nvcc).
+You can also use the `gpuDevice` MATLAB command to find out MATLAB's version of the CUDA toolkit.
+It is also possible (and often necessary) to use a more recent version of CUDA than the one officially supported by MATLAB; this is [explained later](#nvcc).

 Assuming that there is only a single copy of the CUDA toolkit installed in your system and that it matches MATLAB's version, compile